Talor-A/talor-a.github.io/_posts/2019-03-19-web-design-resources.md

 - [heropatterns.com](heropatterns.com): scalable svg and css based backgrounds for websites.
 The header for this article and a few others are generated from this site.
 - [cssfx](http://cssfx.dev): clean CSS interactions with no unnecessary markup.
+- [Feather Icons](https://feathericons.com): used in the header of this site. play nice out of the box with CSS styles

 # Lists